Purdue Summer SURF Program

 - role in the research project in which you want to participate, OR a description of your research areas of interest, if you do not yet have a project

-- Deliver a current official university transcript to the SURF office in Neil Armstrong Hall of Engineering, Suite 2000; OR an electronic version could be sent from the Registrar's Office directly to SURF.
+- Deliver a current official university transcript to the SURF office in Neil Armstrong Hall of Engineering, Suite 2000; OR an electronic version could be sent from the Registrar's Office directly to the Program Manager at email@example.com.

 All documents must be received in the SURF office by the application deadline.
-Your proposed Purdue faculty member will be asked to submit a recommendation for you electronically.
+Once a student is matched to a project, the Purdue faculty member will be asked to submit a recommendation for you electronically.

 If you have any questions, please contact the SURF office:

 Each summer top students from around the country come to Purdue to conduct research and network with other undergraduates.
 Students who have completed their junior year at a U.S. institution by the time the program starts are encouraged to apply for the SURF program.
-In 2014, the program was enriched by the participation of 21 visiting students.
-Come join us in 2015!
+Each year, the program is enriched by the participation of 20-30 visiting students.
+Come join us on the Purdue campus!

 Learn more about life in the Greater Lafayette community.